justinknguyen/BeatBind/README.md

 1. Exclude the BeatBind folder from your anti-virus software.
 1. If your settings are not saving, please see [Why Are My Settings Not Saving?](#why-are-my-settings-not-saving)
 1. If your app is not starting/opening, please see [Why Is The App Crashing?](#why-is-the-app-crashing)
-1. If your app is not starting on Windows startup, please see [Why Isn't The App Starting on Windows Startup?](#why-isnt-the-app-starting-on-windows-startup) and [Not launching on startup. #5](https://github.com/justinknguyen/BeatBind/issues/5)
+1. If your app is not starting on Windows startup, please see [Why Isn't The App Starting on Windows Startup?](#why-isnt-the-app-starting-on-windows-startup)
+1. If you're getting a "Server listening on localhost has not been accessed error", please see [Server Listening On Localhost Has Not Been Accessed Error](#server-listening-on-localhost-has-not-been-accessed-error) and [Issue #12](https://github.com/justinknguyen/BeatBind/issues/12)
 1. Make sure your Client ID and Secret is correct and matches what is displayed in the Spotify developer site.
 1. Check if you have the Spotify app installed, and make sure the Device ID selected is the correct one.
 1. Check if you're able to see the app within the system tray after pressing `Start & Close`.